MediciHouse07/Learning_Records/FM_02_single_variable_calculus.md

 - hug each other or stick to the side
 - revolve around y axis not only x axis
 - one case is a ball sitting on x=a coordianate, another case is y=a and y=x^2 shaped curve

+2022/06/20

+finished,
+3200<->End

+- unit of the volume, need to pay attention
+- A boilling water application in the next lecture
+- 100 and 70 degree, max y =1

 ### Lecture 23 <br>
 2022/03/26:💫 0444/4835, curious of the title of the course, pre content might be reman sum